DTUWindEducation/final-project-pythonagoras/README.md

 pip install pandas numpy scikit-learn matplotlib os tensorflow.keras pickle Tuple
 ```

-3. Run the project: Open Visio Studio and then the folder that you have already clone.
+3. Run the project:
+   1st Option: Open Visio Studio and then the folder that you have already clone.
 Go to folder "examples" and then RUN the main.py script
    After every plot that gets generated, PRESS the X button to the plot window to keep running the code

+   2nd Option: Open your terminal (Anaconda Prompt, Git Bash, or VSCode terminal), then run: PYTHONPATH=src python3 main.py
 --------------------------------------------------------------------------------------------------------------------------------
 ## Architecture